 Your personal identity is respected: self-image, political views, ethnic origins, cultural/religious practices, gender, age, disability/health, sexual orientation, marital status, dress style.

-The expression of personal identities, when related to behaviour, is self-regulating in harmony with the group’s practices and values.
+The expression of personal identities, when related to behavior, is self-regulating in harmony with the group’s practices and values.

 The work is challenging and autonomous, with a sufficient variety of tasks, and/or it offers the potential for advancement.